MohamedAliBouzir/DartDocumentation/README.md

 ###### Description
 <p>
- is a programming language designed for client development,[9][10] such as for the web and mobile apps.
+ is a programming language designed for client development, such as for the web and mobile apps.
 It is developed by Google and can also be used to build server and desktop applications.
 </p>
 <p>
 Dart is an object-oriented, class-based, garbage-collected language with C-style syntax.
 Dart can compile to either native code or JavaScript.
 It supports interfaces, mixins, abstract classes, reified generics, and type inference.